 Don’t trust me?
 Try this recipe for making Chicken Biryani in the Instant Pot, and I assure you, you’d never want to make Biryani any other way! 🙂

 I say this because I have tried making Chicken Biryani the traditional way (on stovetop, using pressure cooker, and even dum biryani) many many times with varying degrees of success.
-And with that I mean that while most of those attempts tasted good – they did not remotely look like biryani.
+And with that I mean that while most of those attempts tasted good – more often than not, they did not remotely look or taste like biryani.

 Also, I never got that layered cooking of rice to varying degrees of done-ness right.
 So many instructions called for cooking the top layer of rice till 70% done, then the next layer 80%, and so on.
 Which is something I only got right by accident, if at all.
 Nothing I could rely on.